mrcraft99/shittyPS/README.md

 # shittyPS
-a (shitty) parameter server async communication framework
+a (shitty) parameter server framework for async communication in distributed machine learning